 There are several varieties of flute in Kheng, and each variety has a distinct name.
 The flutes are differentiated by the distance between the mouth hole and finger holes.

 Bai-jing consists of a simple cylindrical bamboo tube of uniform bore closed at one end.
-The mouth hole is pierced at a distance of about three-forth of an inch from the closed end.
-It has four major finger holes and one slightly bigger mouth-hole.
+The mouth hole is pierced at a distance of about three-forths of an inch from the closed end.
+It has three-forths of an inch major finger holes and one slightly bigger mouth-hole.
 It is about 2 and a half feet in length and broad in width.
 Various notes and micro-tones are produced by opening and closing of the finger-holes.